Tayyab-cod7/Demo/README.md

 # Demo
 <br>
-This is my first Git Reop
+This is my first Git Repo
 <br>
 Made by Tayyab.